Only an addict can describe the euphoria that comes from that first outlaw hit of Oxycontin.

 * Last week, the Southwest Illinois Treatment Center opened a treatment center at an office park in Fairview Heights.
 The center provides methadone-based outpatient treatment for up to 200 clients per year addicted to Oxycontin and other opiate-based drugs.

-* The Simmons Law Firm, based in East Alton and St. Louis, has signed at least 550 clients from Madison County in response to newspapers ads published in June and July.
+* The Simmons Law Firm, based in East Alton and St. Louis, has signed at least 550 clients from Madison County in response to newspaper ads published in June and July.
 The clients claim they became addicted to Oxycontin and suffered catastrophic health problems after taking the painkiller in the prescribed manner.

 “We were absolutely overwhelmed.
 Not only were we overwhelmed with the numbers, but we were overwhelmed with the consistency of every single story,” said Jeff Cooper, a lawyer with the Simmons firm.
 “And it’s amazing once you start looking into it to find that these folks are just having their lives ruined by something that’s supposed to heal them.”